-- 1. Download the OneControl App for your device from Google Play Store or Itunes. - 2.
-To access the OneControl App, ensure there is power to the RV's wireless network hub. - 3.
-Navigate to the device's Wi-Fi settings (on the phone, tablet, etc).
-Turn the wireless feature on and connect to the MyRV wireless network. - 4.
-A password will be required to access the network.
-The password is found on the RV's wireless hub (8 capital alpha characters). - 5.
-Open the OneControl App on the phone or tablet. - 6.
-The App will request the user to "Agree" with a license agreement, connect to the MyRV system by entering the PIN (default is 1,2,3,4 for OneControl Touch Panel).
+- Download the OneControl App for your device from Google Play Store or Itunes. - 2.
+To access the OneControl App, ensure there is power to the RV's wireless network hub. - Navigate to the device's Wi-Fi settings (on the 3. phone, tablet, etc).
+Turn the wireless feature on and connect to the MvRV wireless network. - 4.
+The password is found on the RV's wireless hub (8 capital alpha characters). - 5. - 6.
+MyRV system by entering the PIN (default is 1,2,3,4 for OneControl Touch Panel).
 Then it will prompt you to create a new PIN and then re-enter the new PIN.